Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 ![pilot_telelight_panel](../img/pilot_telelight_panel.jpg)

 The majority of cockpit warning lamps are found on the telelight panel on the right sub-panel in the front cockpit.
-A list of them follows:
+See the [Emergency Procedures Supplement](../emergency_procedures/supplement.md#warningindicator-lights) for a comapct list of them or see the one below:

 | Light                | Explanation                                                                                                                                                                                                     | Light               | Explanation                                                                                                                                  | Light                | Explanation                                                                                                                                             |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|----------------------------------------------------------------------------------------------------------------------------------------------|----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|